sndphil/glyph-protocol/README.md

 | **Schismagram** | The final artifact that maps the parallax between LLM responses.         |
 | **Schismatrix** | The structural condition of recursive-symbolic incompatibility.          |

-This repository focuses on functional implementation.
-For the full philosophical context, visit: **soundphilosophy.com**
+For the full philosophical context, visit the [Glyph Protocol Documentation](https://soundphilosophy.com/glyphic-protocols.html).

 ---